songlisquareup/Unauthorized_Fraud_Risk/SurgicalAutomation/ReadMe.md

 - **01-FeatureCodeGeneration:** input feature list and generate sql code to help you prepare dataset for further analysis.
 Unauthorized loss tagging and some overdue loss taggings are appended in the dataset.
-You could also adjust the sql code to better serve your purpose.

 - **02-DecisionTree:** Follow the notes in the notebook to build decision trees to help with feature selection and automatic surgical rule development.